-To access the application and apply for the RA position, you must attend a mandatory information session.
-Info sessions will be from 9 to 10 p.m.
-Please see the days and locations below.
+If you would like to apply to the RA position, you MUST attend one of the mandatory information sessions.
+Info sessions will be from 9 to 10 p.m. on:

 Earnings may affect the amount of aid a student receives for the academic year.
 In addition, the room scholarship is similar to any other scholarship and may impact a student's financial aid package.
 Should you have any specific questions, they should be directed to your assigned financial aid counselor in the Office of Scholarships and Financial Aid.
 This analysis is strongly recommended prior to accepting any offer of employment.

-The GPA requirement for student staff members has been increased to affect eligibility for 2017-2018 positions.
-All applicants must now have a minimum cumulative and semester grade point average (GPA) of 2.5.
+All applicants must have a minimum cumulative and semester grade point average (GPA) of 2.5.
 The minimum must be maintained, although a higher average is encouraged.
 Whenever a RA's GPA falls below a 2.5 or earns less than 2.5 for two consecutive semesters, he or she can be suspended from the position until grades meet or exceed the requirement.

 Applicants must live on Virginia Tech's campus for two semesters before they are eligible for employment.
 Applicants for the position must be a sophomore, junior, senior, or graduate student at the time of employment in August, or have a minimum of 30 hours and/or two semesters of on-campus residency at Virginia Tech.